 The ZenFone 6 has a massive 5000mAh battery.
 Asus says it lasts two “non-stop use” days, or for 33.3 hours of calls.
 We can’t think of anyone we’d want to talk to for that long, though.

 If we can’t get it to last a full two days of normal use, we’ll be gravely disappointed.

 This is particularly important if you live in the UK or Europe.
 The version of the Samsung Galaxy S10 sold there is the Exynos variety, and its longevity is disappointing.

-You can drain its 3400mAh battery fairly easily in a day.
-It’s one key reason for heavy users to consider the Asus.
+You can drain its 3400mAh battery fairly easily in a day, so it’s one key reason for heavy users to consider the Asus.

 Both phones have fast charging, although the Asus’s will likely take significantly longer to recharge thanks to its huge capacity.
 Want wireless charging?
-Better buy a Galaxy S10 because the Asus ZenFone 6 does not have this feature.
+Better buy a Galaxy S10, because the Asus ZenFone 6 doesn't have this feature.

 The Asus ZenFone 6 is a stranger phone than the Galaxy S10.
 No doubt about that.

 But some of you may find it easier to live with too, particularly if you’d end up with the lower-stamina Exynos version of Samsung’s flagship.
 Its 5000mAh battery should last like few others.